sergeyv/webapp/docs/overview.rst

 Forms are also used to de-serialize data coming from the client and create/update SA models

 Data formats inheritance
 """"""""""""""""""""""""

+NOTE: This feature does not work at the moment

 Data formats defined in parent classes can be used in descendent classes too.
 Inheritance is only needed on the level of SA models, Resource classes do not need to relate to each other::